-Have you ever gotten home after a vet visit and realized you forget to ask them something important?
+Have you ever gotten home after a vet visit and realized you forget to ask them something important about the discharge instructions or home care?
 Of course, this scenario typically happens after the vet hospital is closed and lines of communication are severed.

 Lab with Blood Blister